1. Luke Skywalker was almost a girl

 10. Well, it just took one man to portray R2D2 and an Ewok

 In less expensive news (but another one of these rare Star Wars facts), Kenny Baker, the man destined to live inside R2D2, also donned the bear suit to play an Ewok in Return of The Jedi.
 He plays Paploo—the enterprising Ewok who steals an imperial speeder bike.

 11. The Ewok’s anthem has a classic rock connection

 The final victory song sung by the Ewoks at the end of Jedi was written by the same dude who wrote “Africa”: Joseph Williams, lead singer of Toto and son of legendary composer John Williams.
 I guess it rains down in Eeeendoooooore…

-Bonus Star Wars fact: In other surprising composition news, the new Cantina music featured in The Force Awakens was written by Lin-Manuel Miranda—the creator and star of current Broadway smash hit Hamilton.
+Bonus Star Wars fact: In other surprising composition news, the new Cantina music featured in The Force Awakens was written by Lin-Manuel Miranda—the creator and original star of current Broadway smash hit Hamilton.

 12. Other notable noises: bears, walruses, and all the cell doors on Alcatraz